 On the surface, cost and payment terms sound straightforward.
 But the homeowner can be harmed if they don’t carefully read this section.

 Most homeowners enter into a fixed-price agreement.
 Ideally, this keeps costs down.
 However, a contractor or handyman may cut corners to stay on budget.
-A corrupt contractor could abuse change orders to inflate the price of the work.
+A bad contractor could abuse change orders to inflate the price of the work.

 Liquidated Damages Clause

 The liquidated damages clause limits damages.
 Many times the clause relates to a project’s deadline.
-If either party breaches the contract – for instance creates a delay – there is a pre-set amount paid to remedy the breach.
+If either party breaches the contract — for instance, creates a delay — there is a pre-set amount paid to remedy the breach.

-This provision serves two purposes.
+This provision serves two purposes:

 A bed and breakfast owner hires a contractor for a complete remodel.
 Both parties agree to pay $700 a day if they delay the project.
 The job’s deadline is five months.
 Instead, the overhaul continues for four extra weeks.

-Contractor causes delay – The contractor fails to get a necessary tool.
+The contractor fails to get a necessary tool.
 The carelessness delays the bed and breakfast reopening by 28 days.
 The B&B owner may have lost revenue during that additional closed month.
 However, it’s difficult to say how many guests they would have served during that time.

 The owner is entitled to $19,600 in liquidated damages.

-The contractor receives $19,600 the for additional expenses.
+The contractor receives $19,600 for the additional expenses.

 Mechanics Lien Notice